tryterra/TerraiOS/README.md

 ## Time to have some fun ;)

-To use this framework, you will need to be acquainted with a class called `Terra`.
+To use this framework for Apple Health and Freestylelibre, you will need to be acquainted with a class called `Terra`.
 It will manage all your connections and data getting functionalities.

 You can create one as such: